Area Manager for Rakhine State

 Duration: 12 months with possibility of extension

-People in Need (PIN) (www.peopleinneed.cz/en) is an international, non-profit organization providing humanitarian and development assistance in twenty-nine countries around the world.
+People in Need (PIN) (www.peopleinneed.cz/en) is an international, non-profit organization providing humanitarian and development assistance around the world.
 In Myanmar, People in Need started to work in 2002, when it launched the financial assistance to civil society groups and independent media.
 After 2008, PIN provided humanitarian and relief aid to people affected by typhoon Nargis.
-Since 2012, PIN has been operating directly from Myanmar, working mainly in the good governance sector where we aim to strengthen local civil society initiatives.
-PIN´s main objective is to help build-up the capacity of local civil society through promoting partnerships, offering technical assistance and providing financial aid.
+Since 2012, PIN has been operating directly from Myanmar, our programs focusing primarily on supporting local civil society in remote areas, and humanitarian assistance.
+We are working in areas affected by armed conflicts in Rakhine State and in Kachin State providing humanitarian aid in the sectors of Nutrition, Education in Emergencies, Protection and WASH.
+In Kachin State, PIN also provides technical support for designing and implementation of the land reform process and works for ensuring the appropriate involvement of civil society organizations.
+Furthermore, our social cohesion program aims to promote tolerance and acceptance of diversity in different communities in Mon, Kayin and Rakhine States.
+We are currently expanding our operations into urban programming in Yangon.

 The Area Manager for Rakhine State (AM) is responsible for the overall coordination of all the operations implemented directly and indirectly by People in Need in Rakhine State.
 The AM is responsible for representation and relations between PIN and its partners and donors, as well as for overall representation of PIN in relevant forums at the union and state level, including sectorial meetings.

-Furthermore, he/she cooperates closely with the Country Director (CD) to identify potential partnerships and funding opportunities in priority sectors of the PIN Myanmar mission related to Rakhine State.
+Furthermore, he/she cooperates closely with the Head of Programmes (HoP) to ensure quality implementation of the projects and with the Country Director (CD) to identify potential partnerships and funding opportunities in priority sectors of the PIN Myanmar Country Programme related to Rakhine State.

-- Supervise the implementation of all operations implemented directly (via respective Project Managers) and indirectly (via respective local civil society implementation partners) in Rakhine State
+- Supervise the implementation of all operations implemented directly (via respective Programme/Project Managers) and indirectly (via respective local civil society implementation partners) in Rakhine State

 - Supervise the monthly reporting and planning of all the programs (programmatic and financial)